There are certain characteristics and psychological qualities that make you, you.

 The more in-depth you go into outlining and describing your average customer the more you and your team will feel a true connection to your customers in general.
 Jeff Bezos and the leadership team at Amazon coined a term for being “Customer Obsessed” in which the overarching company decisions are based on the customer, not competitors or technology.

 In today’s fast-paced world, marketing teams need to implement sophisticated marketing techniques like psychographic segmentation.
+A good psychographic segmentation definition is that it allows you to group customers by what they care about — so you can give them what’s relevant to them.
 Since the digital relationship with companies can often times feel cold, disconnected, and inhuman, it’s more important than ever to put a personal touch in your communication with customers.

 If you would like to further your psychographic segmentation efforts, CleverTap enables you to segment users with machine learning-powered functionality to uncover the user’s expressed interest by event property, time of day, and day of the week.